2020/2021 Competency-Based Task/Competency List for Business Law (6132/18 weeks)

 - Compare the legal rights and responsibilities of minors and adults.

-- Identify sources used to enforce the law at the local, state, and federal levels.
+- Identify local, state, and federal laws.

 - Explain the six essential elements of a contract.

 - Compare nature and classes of contracts.

 - Describe the categories of persons who have rights and/or duties under a contract for the benefit of a third party.